Cooke & Bieler LP Cuts Position in Laboratory Co. of America Holdings (NYSE:LH)

 Laboratory Co. of America Dividend Announcement

-The firm also recently announced a quarterly dividend, which will be paid on Monday, March 13th.
-Investors of record on Thursday, February 23rd will be issued a dividend of $0.72 per share.
-The ex-dividend date of this dividend is Wednesday, February 22nd.
-This represents a $2.88 annualized dividend and a dividend yield of 1.33%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, March 13th.
+Stockholders of record on Thursday, February 23rd will be issued a dividend of $0.72 per share.
+This represents a $2.88 dividend on an annualized basis and a dividend yield of 1.33%.
+The ex-dividend date is Wednesday, February 22nd.
 Laboratory Co. of America’s payout ratio is 20.78%.

 Laboratory Co. of America Profile